 To view the Current Network Parameters:

 - 1. From any page, click the Configuration heading.
 The Configuration screen displays. - 2.
-From the Configuration menu, click Networking system, the IP address may change depending on the network administrator's settings.
+From the Configuration menu, click Networking.

 The Current Network Parameters area displays the current IP address, MAC address, and the speed setting for the Ethernet connection.